Gale Gordon: Radio

-Born Charles Thomas Aldrich Jr. in New York City to vaudevillian Charles Thomas Aldrich and his wife, English actress Gloria Gordon.

 He was the first actor to play the role of Flash Gordon, in the 1935 radio serial The Amazing Interplanetary Adventures of Flash Gordon.
 He also played Dr. Stevens in Glorious One.

 From 1937 to 1939, he starred as "The Octopus" in the Speed Gibson adventure series.

 Gale Gordon's first big radio break came via the recurring roles of "Mayor La Trivia" and "Foggy Williams" on Fibber McGee and Molly, before playing Rumson Bullard on the show's successful spinoff, The Great Gildersleeve.
 Gordon and his character of Mayor La Trivia left the show during World War II when Gordon enlisted in the US Coast Guard from 1942 to 1945 rising to Gunner's Mate 1st Class.

 In 1949, Gordon recorded the pilot for The Halls of Ivy, starring in the program's title role of Dr. Todhunter Hall, the president of Ivy College.
 The pilot led to a radio series that aired from 1950 to 1952, but Ronald Colman replaced Gordon in the title role; Gordon later joined the cast as a replacement for Willard Waterman in the popular role of John Merriweather.